CartoDB/carto-vl/docs/guides/0x-Data-driven visualizations.md

 #### Showing raw / unclassified numerical data

-Going back to our previous example, it's common to want to map a continuos range of numeric data like temperature data, to a continuos range of colors, for example, the range of colors between blue and red.
+Going back to our previous example, it's common to want to map a continuous range of numeric data like temperature data, to a continuous range of colors, for example, the range of colors between blue and red.

 This is very easy to do with CARTO VL, as shown before you just need use:
  ```CARTOVL_Viz